 This means a computer can have two GPUs at the same time.
 As you might have guessed, integrated graphics are far weaker.

 The ports on the motherboard connect to this integrated unit on the CPU.
-That way, if your primary GPU fails, you have a backup option.
+If your primary GPU fails, you’ll have a backup option.

 The thing is, many CPUs these days don’t have an integrated graphics unit.
 These motherboard display ports connect to a dead end.